Mezze Platter Ideas

 - Build a beautiful board for sharing.
 For a pretty presentation, use dishes and boards that have the feel of the Middle East.
 That can include rustic wood pieces as well as gold-rimmed pieces, and colorful vintage-style dishes.
 Arrange the mezze plate to look plentiful and nearly overflowing!

 - Change up ingredients.
-This lists above include a lot of options.
-Depending on the season, availability of ingredients, and dietary needs of your guests, you can add what you like.
+The lists above include a lot of options.
+Add what you like depending on the season, availability of ingredients, and dietary needs of your guests.

 - Check serving sizes.
 On a snack board you can typically halve a serving size.
 For instance a bag of almonds with 2 servings can actually serve 4-6 when it’s on a grazing platter with many options.